William A. Lee: Post-World War II

 Lee was promoted to second lieutenant and arrived in San Francisco, California, on September 22, 1945.
 By July 1946, he was promoted to lieutenant colonel.
 He was given command of a rifle range at Camp Lejeune, North Carolina for the next four years.
 In the Spring of 1949, his wife, Helen Winifred (née Lloyd) Lee (the daughter of Marine Gunner Calvin A. Lloyd), died in a fall.

 Lee retired at the rank of colonel on July 1, 1950.
 He later tried to return to the Marines as the United States became involved in the Korean War, but his offer was declined.

 William A. Lee died of cancer on December 27, 1998, at the age of 98, in Fredericksburg, Virginia.
 He was survived by his second wife, Anne (née Bradbury) Lee, and four daughters.
-Of William Lee's life, AnneLee captured his accomplishments with these words: “One man just can’t do all he has done in one lifetime, but he did.”
+Of William Lee's life, Anne Lee captured his accomplishments with these words: “One man just can’t do all he has done in one lifetime, but he did.”
 He is buried in Quantico National Cemetery.